MdMahadiHasan1/Architectural-Decoding-of-Bagisto/README.md

 The new functionality is successfully deployed, operational, and stable in production, delivering value to the Bagisto platform.

+This deployment diagram illustrates a centralized architecture for the Bagisto E-commerce System.
+The entire system, including the Customer Interface, Vendor Interface, Admin Interface, and the System Database, is deployed on a single Web Server.

+The view highlights how different types of users connect to the system from their respective devices.
+Both Customers and Vendors access the application securely over the internet via HTTPS.
+In contrast, the Admin connects through a Private Network, suggesting enhanced security for administrative functions.
+This model emphasizes access segregation, with all core components hosted on one server.

 <div align="center">
   <img src="https://github.com/user-attachments/assets/303e52f7-bc67-42ea-b2cd-a7f50cd8503f">